 Can you add insulation to a tent?

 Yes, you can.
-Reflective foam is a great extra insulation for the sides of your tent, and is something that can be done relatively easily.
+Reflective foam is a great extra insulation for the sides of your tent and is relatively easy to install.

 THE IMPORTANCE OF INSULATING YOUR TENT (AND YOURSELF!)